-We would like to wish you a safe and restful festive season.
+We wish you a safe and peaceful festive break.

 Featured articles from the Review